burmesepotato/hotwire-usecase/README.md

 # Hotwire Use Case

-A delve into discovering how to use [Hotwire](https://hotwired.dev/) with Rails application.
+A ride into discovering how to use [Hotwire](https://hotwired.dev/) with Rails application.

 Hotwire is a collection of tools (Turbo, Stimulus, Strada) released int the end of 2020, developed by the creators of Basecamp.
 It was initially developed as a mean to pull data from the backend and rendering it on the frontend for Basecamp's new mail system called Hey.